Feature Flags (Client)

 'use client';

-import { FlagsProvider, useFeature } from '@databuddy/sdk/react';
+import { FlagsProvider, useFlag } from '@databuddy/sdk/react';

-import { useSession } from '@databuddy/auth/client';
+import { useCurrentUser } from '@/lib/auth-client';

 function App() {

-const { data: session, isPending } = useSession();
+const { user, isLoading } = useCurrentUser();

 return (